Hire a Lawyer for Your California Medical Malpractice Matter

 Wrongful Death vs. Personal Injury/Survival Actions

 Wrongful death claims (CCP 377.60) are brought by surviving family members (spouse, children, estate) for their own losses when the patient dies.
-They have a higher MICRA cap.
+They use the wrongful-death MICRA cap (2026: $650,000).

-Survival actions (CCP 377.30) are brought by the estate for damages the deceased would have recovered had they survived (conscious pain and suffering before death).
-These use the lower personal injury cap.
+Survival actions (CCP 377.30) are brought by the estate for damages the deceased would have recovered had they survived.
+The category of damages that survives is narrower in 2026 than it was in 2022-2025: see the SB 447 caveat below.

 Personal injury claims are brought by the injured patient themselves while alive.
-These use the lower cap.
+These use the 2026 non-death cap of $470,000 for non-economic damages.

 Key California Medical Malpractice Statutes